-At Alta Vista Laser Dental Centre in Ottawa, our dentists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.
+At Alta Vista Laser Dental Centre in Ottawa, our dentists perform a variety of oral surgery procedures to treat dental issues.

 What is Oral Surgery?

 Oral surgery encompasses the diagnosis and surgical treatment of injuries, diseases, and defects of the hard and soft tissues of the mouth, face, teeth and jaws.